-Before you understand the significance of this statement, you need to realize that the inquiry discovered that Jehovah’s Witnesses in Australia have had 1,006 reported pedophiles in their religion in the last few decades, with not one being reported to police by elders.
+First, understand that the Inquiry discovered that Jehovah’s Witnesses in Australia have had 1,006 reported pedophiles in their religion in the last few decades, with not one being reported to police by elders.
 Not one.

-What he’s saying in the above section is that, yes, Jehovah’s Witnesses do perform a background or “Working With Children Check” (WWCC) on potential elders, as legally needed.
-Apparently it is a law in some parts of Australia that clergy who work with children go through this vetting process before they can be appointed; visit this website to find out more about this check.
+What Barrister Stewart is saying in the above section is that, yes, Jehovah’s Witnesses do perform a background, or “Working With Children Check” (WWCC) on potential elders, as legally needed.
+It is a law in some parts of Australia that clergy who work with children go through this vetting process before they can be appointed; visit this website to find out more about this check.

-However, note Mr. Stewart’s statement about the hypocrisy of Jehovah’s Witnesses performing these police checks while they themselves don’t report known pedophiles to the police!
-It’s obscenely brazen of Jehovah’s Witnesses to boast or even state that they comply with the law when it comes to performing background checks, but then withhold the same information that should be contained in the database that is referenced for those checks.
-If Jehovah’s Witnesses were selling a product, it would be like them saying, “Of course our products are all safe, there’s no record of anyone getting injured while using them,” while purposely not reporting the very injuries that they boast about checking.
+However, note Mr. Stewart’s statement about the hypocrisy of Jehovah’s Witnesses performing these police checks, while they themselves don’t report known pedophiles to the police!
+It’s obscenely brazen of Jehovah’s Witnesses to boast that they comply with the law by performing background checks, but then withhold the same information that should be contained in the database that is referenced for those checks.
+If Jehovah’s Witnesses were selling a product, it would be like them saying, “Of course our products are all safe, we’ve checked and there’s no record of anyone getting injured while using them,” while purposely not reporting the very injuries that they boast about checking.